 Miglia Quadrato

-having sixty references that may be plotted on a 1:10000 map pin-pointing a “search” area of 10 metres square.
+provided with a sheet having sixty references that might be plotted on a 1:10000 map pin-pointing a “search”

-There are no cryptic clues – each question may be answered from permanent features of the City.
-For
+area of 10 metres square.
+There were no cryptic clues – each question may be answered from permanent

-example, Blue Plaques, architect stones, inscriptions on monuments, etc.
+features of the City.
+For example, Blue Plaques, architect stones, inscriptions on monuments, etc.

 It is noteworthy that the event was originally created in 1957/1958 in the wake of the Suez crisis and fuel

 rationing.
-This had brought all motor competition to a halt and the Miglia was conceived as a way to enable
+This had brought all motor competition to a halt and the Miglia was conceived as a way to enable a

-a form of motoring event while minimising fuel usage.
+form of motoring event while minimising fuel usage.
 Indeed, the mileage is such that even a Lamborghini

 would be unlikely to use a gallon of petrol!
 The format of the event is unique and has earned a

 over the United Kingdom (and even further afield) to compete.
-The reputation of the event is
+The reputation of the event

-of a few vintage or veteran vehicles (such as those from the Royal College of
+particular satisfaction was the entry of a few vintage or veteran vehicles (such

-Science/Royal School of Mines).
-These certainly symbolise the spirit of the
+as those from the Royal College of Science/Royal School of Mines).
+These certainly

-event.
-Recently, more such entries have boosted the numbers resulting in much
+symbolised the spirit of the event.
+Recently, more such entries have boosted the

 It is worth quoting the Motor Sports Association definition of a Treasure Hunt: An event involving the